Context and Background

 - ICT/Computing Pathway: GCSE Computer Science, Cambridge National ICT

-- History, Geography, Spanish, Business Studies, Product Design, Computer Science, Photography and media studies.
+- History, Geography, Spanish, Business Studies, Product Design, Engineering, Computer Science, Photography and Physical Education.

 Year 12 and 13